FugueWeb/passport/README.md

 7. You can now interact with the smart contract.
 Select functions from the drop down menu marked `Select an Item`.
 Options include:
     - `addAdminRole` - Add an admin at a given address.
 Only admins may use this function.
     - `addPassport` - Add a passport by providing a `lastName` and a `salt`, which functions as a type of unique password for the hash value stored on the blockchain.
 Only admins may add passports.
     - `checkPassportHash` - Returns `true` if the correct `passportNumber`, `lastName`, and `salt` are entered.
-Note, unless you are an admin this function will return `true` for any value you enter.
+Note, unless you are an admin this function will return `true` for *any* value entered.
+        - For testing purposes | `passportNumber`: 1 `lastname`: Smith `salt`: secretpassword
+        - These values will return `true` if entered as an admin, and `false` if any modifications to the values are made
     - `getSecureHash` - Returns the hash of the passport lastname and salt at a given `passportNumber`.
-Note, this function will return a meaningless value unless you are an admin.
+Note, this function will also return a meaningless value unless you are an admin.
     - `isPassportExpired` - Returns a [UNIX timestamp](https://www.unixtimestamp.com/) of a given `passportNumber`.
 This is a read only function and can be called by anyone.

 ## Dev Setup